Sat 12th Oct 2019

-Visit an alternate reality version of Luton through live game play in the town centre.
-Challenge your friends and explore a future Luton.
+Visit an alternate reality version of Luton through live game play in the Town Centre.
+Have fun with family and friends and explore a futuristic Luton.

-In October, join special guests as they return to Luton for the finale of People Power Passion.
-Join your friends in a giant live public play of Lutopia; the virtual reality video game in which you explore an alternate reality version of Luton, made with and for Lutonians.
+Lutopia; the virtual reality video game in which you explore an alternate reality version of Luton, made with Lutonians, for Lutonians.

-Artist Andy Abbott will collaborate with the people of Luton to imagine a town where citizens are able to spend their time freely without having to work.
-They’ll be creating true to life characters, places and situations for the game which will then be broadcast live onto the Town Hall.
-Don't miss out on the chance to ask yourself: 'What makes Lutopia?'
+Artist Andy Abbott collaborated with the people of Luton to imagine a town where citizens are able to spend their time freely without having to work.
+They created true to life characters, places and situations for the game which will then be broadcast live onto the Town Hall.
+Don't miss out on the chance to be involved and let us know: 'What's your Lutopia?'

 @zadanzig @UncommonsUK andyabbott.co.uk

 Andy is a socially engaged interdisciplinary artist with a particular interest in how digital technologies and games can be used to connect people and place.
 His formative experiences were working collectively in Do-It-Yourself and grassroots music and art scenes in Leeds and Bradford.
 Through that he has a real appreciation and belief in the transformative power of people-led initiatives to create and explore alternative worlds.